XYZ-seyia/assignment3-user-input/README.md

 pip install -r requirements.txt

 ## images
-3 pictures in the images foldes are required
+3 pictures in the images folder are required

 ## run
 Please run the main.py to check the little game